eladsez/timeZmoney/README.md

 3. Open the app and sign in or create a new account as either an employer or worker.
 4. Browse and apply for jobs or post your own job listing.

+For Screenshots and videos go the TimeZmoney Presentation !